ninikolov/NLP_Entity_linking/README.md

 NLP Entity linking

-Execute baseline version by putting:
+Execute baseline version by putting crosswikis file into the data directory and running:

+	python3 src/baseline.py